 - Venice Co-ordinator

 - Carlo Cesare Malvasia, Felsina Pittrice: The Lives of the Bolognese Painters.
-Volume Nine: The Life of Guido Reni (London: Harvey Miller, forthcoming 2015).
+Volume Nine: The Life of Guido Reni (London: Harvey Miller, 2019).

 - Co-ed., Caravaggio: Reflections and Refractions (Aldershote: Ashgate, 2014).